Frequently Asked Questions

 I've seen prints cheaper elsewhere, why do yours cost what they do?

-As I mention above, my prints are printed on top quality materials.
+My prints are printed on top quality materials.
 All of my images require elements of planning and preparation, most locations I have had to visit multiple times before I successfully take the image I envisioned in my head.
 There is also a large amount of time spent processing and preparing the images, especially my limited edition images, they are often panoramic images of 7 or more photos stitches together.
 That all occurs before an image is available for printing.
 Additionally, once I prepare an image for printing there can be a number of test prints before I am happy with the final result.
 This time and dedication is where the extra cost is involved.

 My print doesn't look like it did on the computer screen.
 Why?